 You may be a solitary person who looks forward to taking long rides all by yourself.
 Or, you may be like many motorcyclists who enjoy the camaraderie of riding with others, whether with just a few other riders or with a large group.
 Check online for a group that enjoys the same types of riding experience you enjoy, or check with the AMA.

 No matter how many rules you follow or how careful you are, you have no control over other drivers.
 Cars and trucks collide with motorcycle riders.
-If you were injured in a motorcycle accident, contact us at the Blumenshine Law Group for a free evaluation.
+If you were injured in a motorcycle accident, contact the Blumenshine Law Group at (312) 766-1000 or [email protected] for a free case evaluation.
 We will review the circumstances of your accident and advise you on how to proceed.